XuQianJin-Stars/hudi/rfc/rfc-46/rfc-46.md

 In the resolution stage, some hoodie resolution rules will be injected to spark sql to resolve our extended LogicalPlan to the resolve plan which is a command plan for `CALL`.

 ### procedure#call
-The Procedure#run method will translate the logical plan to hoodie’s api call.
+The Procedure#call method will translate the logical plan to hoodie’s api call.
 For example the `ShowCommitsProcedure` will translate to hoodie’s api for show commits to hoodie.

 ## Rollout/Adoption Plan